 How does SimplyHSA work?

-After establishing SimplyHSA, participants and/or employers can begin contributing to the account.
-Participants in the Limited Health Care FSA can choose to make pre-tax SimplyHSA contributions through salary withholding.
+After establishing the SimplyHSA, employers and/or participants can begin contributing to it.
+Participants of the HSA-compatible Limited Health Care FSA can choose to make SimplyHSA contributions through pre-tax salary withholding.